$0 China → Australia Skilled 189 Guide — Quick-Start Checklist

 The Points Calculation

 Compare that to the alternatives: an additional year of work experience might yield 5 more points (if it pushes you into the next bracket after ACS deduction).
-A partner skills assessment costs AUD $1,500-$2,500 for 5 points.
-NAATI CCL costs AUD $800 plus months of preparation for 5 points.
+An eligible Professional Year can add 5 points for applicants who meet the Australian-study requirements.
+NAATI CCL costs AUD $800 plus 2-4 months of preparation for 5 points.

-English is the cheapest and most accessible 20-point lever available.
-The China to Australia Skilled 189 Guide includes the complete PTE strategy for Mandarin speakers — the full drilling sequences for each phonological pattern, the task-by-task approach calibrated to the 2026 scoring algorithm, and the Read Aloud technique that maximizes cross-scoring across four categories.
-For a Mandarin speaker stuck in the 72-78 band, closing the gap to 79 is the single decision that transforms a stalled EOI into an invitation.
+English is the most accessible 20-point lever available.
+The China to Australia Skilled 189 Guide includes the complete PTE strategy for Mandarin speakers — the full drilling sequences for each phonological pattern, the task-by-task approach calibrated to the 2026 scoring algorithm, and a Read Aloud technique aligned with the current task weighting.
+For a Mandarin speaker stuck in the 72-78 band, closing the gap to 79 can materially improve the EOI's competitiveness.

 Get Your Free China → Australia Skilled 189 Guide — Quick-Start Checklist